sirbread/walachat/README.md

 3. No other requirements are needed!
 It's in a terminal after all.

 ## Requirements
-Python version: **Python 3.11 (non-legacy) or higher**\
+Python version: **Python 3.11 (non-legacy) or higher** <br>
-No additional packages/requirements needed!
+No additional packages/requirements needed!<br>
-Note: Though the program interacts with the Windows API and thus will not work on any other OS, the ANSI code parts are still very much useable and applicable for use on other terminals.
+Note: Though the program interacts with the Windows API and thus will not work on any other OS, the ANSI code parts are still very much useable and applicable for use on other terminals. <br>

 ## **Features**
 - Custom Terminal UI: Dynamic fonts, colors, and responsive UI elements, all in the terminal.